Privacy law: India

-The Right to Privacy is a fundamental right and an intrinsic part of Article 21 that protects life and liberty of the citizens and as a part of the freedoms guaranteed by Part III of the Constitution.
+India's data protection law is known as The Digital Personal Data Protection Act, 2023, the Right to Privacy is a fundamental right and an intrinsic part of Article 21 that protects life and liberty of the citizens and as a part of the freedoms guaranteed by Part III of the Constitution.
 In June 2011, India passed subordinate legislation that included various new rules that apply to companies and consumers.
 A key aspect of the new rules required that any organization that processes personal information must obtain written consent from the data subjects before undertaking certain activities.
 However, application and enforcement of the rules is still uncertain.
 The Aadhaar Card privacy issue became controversial when the case reached the Supreme Court.
 The hearing in the Aadhaar case went on for 38 days across 4 months, making it the second longest Supreme Court hearing after the landmark Kesavananda Bharati v.
 State of Kerala.

 On 24 August 2017, a nine-judge bench of the Supreme Court in Justice K. S. Puttaswamy (Retd.) and Anr. vs Union Of India And Ors. unanimously held that the right to privacy is an intrinsic part of right to life and personal liberty under Article 21 of the Constitution.

 Previously, the Information Technology (Amendment) Act, 2008 made changes to the Information Technology Act, 2000 and added the following two sections relating to Privacy: